mpc-hc/mpc-hc/docs/Readme.txt

-Media Player Classic - Home Cinema (MPC-HC) is a free and open-source audio and video player for Windows.
+Media Player Classic - Home Cinema (MPC-HC) is a free and open-source (OSS) video and audio player for Windows.
 MPC-HC is based on the original Guliverkli project and contains many additional features and bug fixes.

 We are in dire need of new developers of any kind.
 If you can code a little, or you can create logos for the player and images for the file associations, or you can create/maintain the main website, please join our IRC channel and talk to us.
-Find some easy ticket on our Trac, fix the problem, post the patch on Trac or come on IRC and we'll review it for you.
 Any help is always appreciated.

-We care about keeping an open project open and free for contributions wherever they may come from.
+Find some easy ticket on our Trac, fix the problem, send a pull request, or post the patch on Trac or come on IRC and we'll review it for you.
+See CONTRIBUTING.md for more info.

 Main Features
 -------------
 * Option to remove tearing
-* Better support for Windows Vista/7, including a 64-bit build
+* Support for modern Windows versions, including a 64-bit build
 * Support for EVR/EVR CP (Enhanced Video Renderer)
-* Supports most types of subtitles including BD .sup files
+* Supports most types of subtitles including BluRay .sup files
-* Playback and recording of television, if a supported TV tuner is installed
+* Playback and recording of television programs, if a supported TV tuner card is installed
 * OSD info (On Screen Display)
 * Multi-Monitor support
 * Various pixel shaders